Viper4/stock-trader-NEAT-public/README.md

 The outputs of the AI consist of a Buy/Sell indicator and a quantity value.

-I am currently working on rewriting the code to use the tensorneat library so the training can run faster with GPU acceleration.
+I am currently working on rewriting the code to use GPU acceleration.

 ---